Woronora Heights

 The exceptional employment performance in Woronora Heights places it among Australia's strongest labour markets

-Finance & insurance is under-represented, at 5.2% compared to Greater Sydney's 7.3%.
-Employment opportunities locally appear limited based on Census data.
-In the 12-month period up to September 2025, employment increased by 2.1% while labour force grew by 1.4%, leading to a decrease in unemployment of 0.7 percentage points.
-By comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, and an increase in unemployment of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Woronora Heights's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw employment increasing by 1.7% alongside labour force increasing by 0.8%, resulting in unemployment falling by 0.8 percentage points.
+By comparison, Greater Sydney recorded employment growth of 2.2%, labour force growth of 2.3%, with unemployment rising marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Woronora Heights.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Woronora Heights's employment mix suggests local employment should increase by 6.6% over five years and 13.5% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment